ty-elastic/otel-logging/README.md

+**Interested in OpenTelemetry?
+Join me June 6 for a live webinar where we will discuss the state of the art with regard to OpenTelemetry, and how I think it will influence the future of Observability!** Register [here](https://events.elastic.co/opentelemetryelastic)

+---

 # Logging with OpenTelemetry + Elastic

 Arguably, OpenTelemetry exists to (greatly) increase usage of tracing and metrics amongst developers.
 That said, logging will continue to play a critical role in providing flexible, application-specific, event-driven data.
 Further, OpenTelemetry has the potential to bring added value to existing application logging flows: